chenweiqi/lua_httpsc/README.md

 ```

-### Check connection is ready, only for non-blocking request
+### Check connection is ready, mostly for non-blocking request
+it can also check whether connection is alive for connection reuse
 ```lua
 -- Check connection
 while true do